vivrichards600/friendlytester.github.io/pages/java/intellij/debugging.md

 ![Debugger Window](/images/course/debuggerwindow.png)

 I've highlighted the key areas.
 We'll start with the bottom right red rectangle.
 Here is where you'll see any variables you have in your test, along with their values.
-This is very useful information especially if having issue with test data, or perhaps something is returning as null.
+This is very useful information, especially if having an issue with test data, or perhaps something is returning as null.

 The second red rectangle, top left, is the controls we have when in debug mode.
 You can hover over them to see what they are.
 The main ones I use though are 'step over' and 'step into'.
 If you press 'step over' it will move to the next line of code.
 If you press 'step into' will move into the classes of the objects on that line.